abhinandan0y/learn_python/README.md

 Advanced Application:

-Implementing a decision-making algorithm in a recommendation system.
+# Implementing a decision-making algorithm in a variant calling pipeline.
 ```
 12. Environment Setup:
 ```